PREVIEW-'Barbie' buzz likely just a flash in the pan for toymaker Mattel

 Barbie was Mattel's top brand from 2019 to 2022, according to company data.
 But its gross billings - or the amount invoiced to customers - fell behind Hot Wheels in the first quarter of 2023.

-The toymaker's shares are still up about 19% so far in 2023, outperforming rival Hasbro's HAS.O 5% rise in a slow year for the industry.
+The toymaker's shares, which have gained about 19% so far in 2023, were up about 1.4% in premarket trading on Monday.
+Rival Hasbro's shares have risen HAS.O 5% this year.

 Mattel's forward 12-month price-to-earnings multiple (P/E), a common benchmark for valuing stocks, is 16.01, higher than 13.6 for Hasbro.